GeorgiPenchev77/Jokler/README.md

 ### Purpose

-The Jokler App is the first social media platform that was purposefully created with an unusual and unwelcoming User Interface.
-Our project's mission is to draw attention to a crucial problem in the online experience of today's world: the various ways large corporations exploit dark design patterns in order to manipulate users for corporate profit.

-Our Social Media application will serve as completely functional platform where You will be able to connect with your friends, share experiences and more.
-The other half of the experience though, will be provided by our uniquely crafted UI & UX.
-They will openly incorporate dark and anti design patterns, as well as, specially crafted tooltips with information on their effects and purpose.
-By immersing users in a practical demonstration of these manipulative techniques, this dual-purpose design offers a unique chance to teach and promote deeper awareness through first-hand experience, while still retaining the functionality of a typical Social Media.

-The Jokler App provides a distinctive experience that will not only amuse users but also provide them with the ability to understand the various ways in which technology can influence their choices.
+The Jokler App is a social media application that allows you to connect with your friends and outside world, share your opinions and engage in conversations.
+Our product is a standalone social media that lets users have full freedom over what they want to say.
+The design of our application and the UI take a unusual approach on the standard idea of retaining users' attention using manipulative tactics.

 ### Pages